wendywarren/ac-type/_assignment1/index.md

 formsum: formative
 reference: "https://learning.oreilly.com/library/view/the-art-of/9781315301532/xhtml/14_Chapter08.xhtml"
 ---
-We'll design a single page layout using an ad hoc page layout grid.
+We'll design a book cover layout using an ad hoc page layout grid.
 This is really fun because it's a blend of spontaneity and structure.

 The tools we have at our disposal are: